Millennium, Messiahs, and Mayhem

 Millennium, Messiahs, and Mayhem: Contemporary Apocalyptic Movements is an edited volume about apocalypticism and millenarianism, largely but not entirely within a North American context.
 It was edited by sociologists Susan J. Palmer and Thomas Robbins, and was published in 1997 by Routledge.
 Contributors to the book include David G. Bromley, Catherine Wessinger, Robert W. Balch, Anson Shupe, Massimo Introvigne, Michael Barkun, and Dick Anthony, of 21 authors total.
 The book has 16 chapters in 4 sections divided by theme.

 The first section focuses on theories about the meaning of apocalypticism, apocalypticism within secular organizations and organized religion, and how apocalypticism may lead to violence.
-Specific topics covered in the book include survivalism, apocalyptic religious groups, cryonics, environmentalism feminism.
+Specific topics covered in the book include survivalism, apocalyptic religious groups, cryonics, environmentalism, feminism.
 Individual groups covered include the new religious movements Aum Shinrikyo, the Order of the Solar Temple, and the Branch Davidians, but also more historical Christian groups like American Catholics, Christian reconstructionism, Seventh-day Adventism and Mormons.
 It received a positive critical reception, with praise for the wide variety of cases and topics considered in the book.
 As with many edited volumes it was viewed by some reviewers as uneven between chapters, and the inconsistency of the academic jargon used was somewhat criticized.

 Contents

-In an introduction, Palmer and Robinson recount the initial millennial fears of the year AD 1000, comparing this to the then future millennialist 2000 ideologies.
+In an introduction, Palmer and Robbins recount the initial millennial fears of the year AD 1000, comparing this to the then future millennialist 2000 ideologies.
 They discuss differing views of apocalypticism — eschatology where the end is viewed as imminent — and argue that North American apocalypticism is no longer strictly religious, with ideas crossing secular–religious lines.
 The cause of violence in apocalyptic groups is discussed, with the editors suggesting that such apocalyptic thought becomes dangerous when "actual events appear markedly convergent with the anticipated scenarios of zealots".
 They note that the book's contents are largely limited to a North American context.
 The book's 16 chapters are split into four sections, each with four essays, by theme following the introduction: "Theories of Apocalypticism", "Secularizing the Millennium", "Apocalypticism and the Churches" and "Violence and Confrontation".

 "Theories of Apocalypticism" discusses theoretical problems that may arise with "apocalypticism" as a concept and related ones.
 David G. Bromley argues that the definition of apocalypticism should be removed from its origins in Judaism and Christianity when discussed by scholars, arguing it should be instead viewed as a unique and radical form of social organization.
 Catherine Wessinger, also focusing on the definitions, argues for the replacement of the terms "premillennialism" and "postmillennialism" with "catastrophic millennialism" and "progressive millennialism", since the groups are not all using the same view of time.
 James A. Aho argues for modernity and postmodernism's relationship with these concepts.
-Robert W. Balch, with several co-authors, focuses on the failed prophecy of a Baha'i sect, which despite the prophecy repeatedly failing to come to fruition survived; they argue this was done by developing a culture that minimized cognitive dissonance.
+Robert W. Balch, with several co-authors, focuses on the failed prophecy of a Baháʼí Faith sect, which despite the prophecy repeatedly failing to come to fruition survived; they argue this was done by developing a culture that minimized cognitive dissonance.